carlosdagos/bonlang/README.md

 I wrote (most) this during the ZuriHac 2016 weekend, and **it's still a work in progress.**

+I wrote about the whys and the whats [here](https://cdagostino.io/posts/2016-08-16-bonlang-experimenting-languages.html).

 ## First steps

 Head over to the [examples](test/examples/) folder for some good stuff.